 The things that come up the moment you deploy something real.

-Your function runs in Germany or Finland.
+Your function runs in Germany, Finland or France.
 No data ever leaves the EU.
 We publish the full sub-processor list, GDPR DPA available on request.

 When a function fails on cold start, the dashboard shows you the captured stderr inline, next to the failing request.
 No grepping through a log tail in another tab to find the import error.